Emre Arolat: Exhibitions

 Arolat was one of two curators of the first Istanbul Design Biennial in 2012.
 He also curated "Musibet", an exhibition focusing on the social and physical effects of the rapid transformation processes taking place in Istanbul.
 The EAA curated the exhibitions "Nazaran.../With regard to...” in 2006, "An/Moment" in 2012 and ”Fabrika/The Factory" in 2013.

-In 2015 Arolat curated EAA's exhibition, "ist-on situations" at RIBA, London.
+In 2015, Arolat curated EAA's exhibition, "ist-on situations" at RIBA, London.
 The exhibition explored a timeline beginning with the mid-19th century showing key events or turning points in the course of the urban stories of London and Istanbul.
-Through a dual city approach the practice reveals "situations" that unite and differentiate these two cities at the east and west ends of Europe in their development.
+Through a dual city approach, the practice reveals "situations" that unite and differentiate these two cities at the east and west ends of Europe in their development.
 Along with the visual material and text focusing on the background of the urban situations, a selection of recent projects and those underway by Emre Arolat Architecture (EAA) in Istanbul were showcased as 'agents' of the current urban scene.
 The exhibition featured original drawings, models, photographs and films of EAA's projects.

 Publication

 EAA designs have been described in various publications.
 "Emre Arolat: Buildings / Projects 1998–2005" is the first monograph by Emre Arolat.
 It uses thirty projects to explore the studio's architectural approach.
 The book “Dalaman Airport” explores the experience of producing this large building.
-EAA was the editor of the books "Nazaran.../With regard to...” and ”Fabrika/The Factory" which was published alongside the exhibitions.
+EAA was the editor of the books "Nazaran.../With regard to...” and ”Fabrika/The Factory", which was published alongside the exhibitions.

-In September 2013, Rizzoli NY published "EAA- Emre Arolat Architects: Context and Plurality", a monograph edited by Philip Jodido and Suha Özkan, covering 34 projects of the office.
+In September 2013, Rizzoli New York published "EAA - Emre Arolat Architects: Context and Plurality", a monograph edited by Philip Jodido and Suha Özkan, covering 34 projects of the office.
 It was the first Rizzoli book publication for a Turkish architect.
 The second volume of EAA-Emre Arolat Architecture's monograph with Rizzoli Electa, "Global and Local / New Projects: EAA-Emre Arolat Architecture" was published in 2020.
 The book highlights thirty-two projects across Turkey, the United Kingdom, Portugal, the United States, UAE, Bahamas, Republic of Tatarstan, Oman and Finland.
 The book contains multilayered and contextual projects like the award-winning Sancaklar Mosque and the innovative Istanbul Museum of Painting and Sculpture, which will historically document and display the largest collection of Turkish art and the Museum Hotel Antakya, in which the hotel floats over archeological artefacts without touching them.

 In the same year, another book of EAA was released by ORO Editions with an introduction by Aaron Betsky.
 The book is an expose of an architect's inner dialogues during the design process.
-It reveals a detailed and extensive documentation of the internal struggle to conceptually ground and position three different works of architecture: Sancaklar Mosque, Bergama Cultural Center and Yalikavak Marina.
+It reveals a detailed and extensive documentation of the internal struggle to conceptually ground and position three different works of architecture: Sancaklar Mosque, Bergama Cultural Center and Yalıkavak Marina.